AanZee/conventions/javascript/typescript.md

  */
 ```

-## Naming
-### Private class variables
-Private class variables always start with an underscore.

 ## Order
-Class variables are always declared at the top of the class above any class method.
+- Class variables are always declared at the top of the class above any class method.

-Private class variables are declared before public class variables
+- Private class variables are declared before public class variables

-Private and public class methods can be defined in order of usage (for example, a private method can be placed in between 2 public methods if it is only used by the above public method)
+- Private and public class methods can be defined in order of usage (for example, a private method can be placed in between 2 public methods if it is only used by the above public method)

 ## Example code